bayyangjie/Uber-Trips-Analysis/README.md

 # Tools used
 * Google Cloud - Used to store the data
-* Google Compute - Data pipeline is created here using Mage
+* Google Compute - MAGE is used to build, deploy, and run data pipelines for performing ETL (Extract, Transform, Load) or ELT processes.
+Google Compute Engine (GCE) is just the infrastructure platform where Mage runs.
 * Big Query - Used for running SQL queries
 * Looker - Generating the visualizations